TruRace gives more runners a meaningful race within the race.

 Official results finalize the ranking

 The actual finish time comes from the official race result.
-The friends heat ranking is based on who beat their locked expectation by the most.
+The friends heat ranking is based on an adjusted score that weights improvement by expected performance level.

 Built for rematches